sudhamshow/Active-Causal-Estimation/README.md

 # Active-Causal-Estimation
-Term project for the course STAT590 --  Design of Experiments
+Term project for course STAT590 --  Design of Experiments